Best Christmas Adverts in 2020

 Here is our rundown of the top Christmas adverts for 2020 we have seen so far

 John Lewis and Waitrose begin the festive season with their “Give A Little Love” charity campaign, which focuses on kindness rather than gift-giving.
 It aims to help families that are struggling amid the Covid-19 pandemic.
 The heart-warming advert shows “how acts of kindness, large and small, can multiply and positively impact the world in which we live as we pass them on to others.”

-John Lewis and Waitrose have announced that all profits will go to their partnership charities FareShare and Home-Start, which both help parents in need of support.
-With 1,390 roles cut and the closure of eight John Lewis department stores and four Waitrose supermarket sites due to the pandemic, the ‘Give A Little Love’ aims to raise £4m for the chosen charities.
+John Lewis and Waitrose have announced that all profits will go to their partnership charities FareShare and Home-Start.
+Both charities help parents in need of support.
+The ‘Give A Little Love’ aims to raise £4m for the chosen charities.
 The range of ‘Give A Little Love’ merchandise aims to target consumers and includes a heart umbrella featured in the advert.

 Tesco – No Naughty List

 This year Tesco have brought the humour that we have been waiting for.
 The Christmas ad shows the community admitting to their naughty secrets this year, hoping that they won’t make the naughty list.
 But following the challenging year we have faced, there is no naughty list even if you did stock up on the toilet roll.
 The Britney Spears “Oops I Did It Again” soundtrack encourages us all to forget about the “naughty” things and treat ourselves at Christmas after such a difficult year.